Course Outline

 Specific assumed prior knowledge and skills (where applicable)

-This course involves overnight camping trips, subject to COVID-19 restrictions.
+This course involves overnight camping trips.
 You need to be aware of the physical components and location requirements of the course.
 If you have a disability, medical condition or any concerns that may affect your participation in the compulsory practical components of the course, you are invited to discuss your options with the course coordinator or a USC Disability Advisor.

 How am I going to be assessed?